 What began as one man’s passion for jewelry design in the late 1800s has developed into one of the most well-known names in the world of design, glass, and jewelry.

 Today, Lalique is synonymous with unique glassworks and luxury crystal decorative pieces.
 It also continues to offer high-end fragrances and has even opened a museum, Musee Lalique, to honor its founder.

 Check out our wide selection of Lalique wall scones and chandeliers for your home or office.

-Paul Stamati Galler specializes in 20th century decorative arts and is the world’s leading source for Art Deco lighting by Lalique.
+Paul Stamati Gallery specializes in 20th Century decorative arts and is the world’s leading source for Art Deco lighting by Lalique.